Isiah Kiner-Falefa Player Props: Yankees vs. Guardians

 Isiah Kiner-Falefa At The Plate

+- In nine of 22 games this year, Kiner-Falefa has had at least one hit, including one game with multiple hits.

+- In 22 games played this season, he has not hit a home run.

-- Kiner-Falefa has driven in a run in one game this year, and it was more than one in that game.
+- Kiner-Falefa has an RBI in one game this year, and it was more than one in that game.

-- He has scored in four games this season (19.0%), but has had no multi-run games.
+- He has scored in four games this year (18.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.